 For example, if you deposit $500, you could get a $500 line of credit on that card.
 And if you decide to close your secured card but have an outstanding balance, you may not get your deposit back.

 Secured credit cards are typically limited in their reward offerings, but they can be a good option for those looking to rebuild or establish credit.

-The Discover it® is a solid secured card that has no annual fee and offers cash back rewards.
+The Discover it® Secured Credit Card is a solid secured card that has no annual fee and offers cash back rewards.

-Also, many balance transfer credit cards have a balance transfer fee of 3 to 5 percent, so check what costs and fees you’ll be paying if you opt for this type of card.
+Also, many balance transfer credit cards have a balance transfer fee of 3% to 5%, so check what costs and fees you’ll be paying if you opt for this type of card.

 Is travel at the top of your bucket list?
 A travel rewards credit card can help you save money on travel-related purchases.

 Travel rewards credit cards may come with an annual fee, but they offer programs where you can accrue enough miles or points to redeem for flights and/or hotel stays.

 For example, you may get one mile or point per $1 spent on anything on your credit card and receive a signup bonus after meeting a spending requirement within a certain amount of time.

 A good credit card for travel rewards is the Chase Sapphire Preferred® Card .
 It offers 80,000 bonus points after you spend $4,000 on purchases within the first 3 months from account opening.
 There are also no foreign transaction fees, and you’ll earn two points per $1 spent on travel and dining at restaurants worldwide and one point per $1 spent on other purchases.

 If you have a long daily commute or work as a contract driver through Uber or Lyft, a gas rewards credit card could be a good fit.
 This type of rewards credit card typically offers good to great rewards on gas purchases.